jaffster595/Duplinator/README.md

 2. **Adjust Parameters**: Here's some more information on the available parameters:
       - **Hash Size**: Controls the size of the perceptual hash.
 A larger value increases accuracy but also increases computation time.
 Default is 8.
       - **Threshold**: The maximum hash difference for two images to be considered duplicates.
 A lower value means stricter matching.
 Default is 5.
 This can be useful if you want to identify images which are similar but not identical.
+A Lower Threshold = Stricter matching and less results.
-      - **Include Sub-Folders**: This option will include any subfolders that exist within your search directory.
-This only goes down one-level, so if you have sub-folders within sub-folders, these won't be included.
+      - **Include Sub-Folders**: Allows Duplinator to search through any sub-folders that exist within the specified directory.
+A level of '1' will include any sub-folders, a level of '2' will include sub-folders in sub-folders and so on...
       - **Multi-Thread**: Allows you to run multiple hashing threads which massively speeds up the scanning process.

         Experiment with these values based on your needs.
-For example, a lower threshold detects only very similar images, while a higher threshold may include more variations.

 3. **Scan Now**: Click the 'Scan Now' button to start scanning, a progress window will appear during the process.
 Depending upon the number of images in the folder and the speed of your device, this can take a few moments to process.
 A folder with 100 images takes my machine around 10 seconds to process.

 4. **Review Duplicates**: Once the scan completes, duplicate image pairs will be displayed with thumbnails and basic file information (such as size, resolution, creation date etc).
 Adjust the toggle for images that you no longer want, to get them ready for deletion.
+Nothing will be deleted at this point, that only occurs after step 5.

 5. **Delete Duplicates**:
    - Click the "Delete" button to remove the specified images